Cattn/meta-vision-glasses/README.md

 ## Extra
 - If you'd like to have custom names for your AI, then create a group with the AI and one other, remove the other, then rename the group to whatever you'd like.
 Then you will be able to say "Hey meta, send a picture to [Group Name]".

+## Known Issues
+- Currently the mouse positioning is only for 1080p, otherwise you'll have to adjust.
+I will be fixing this very soon to not require any mouse movement or keyboard access.